MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 ## How can I troubleshoot my customers' online tenants?

 You can use the **Help and Support** page in your customers' tenants to find technical information, and they can use that page to contact you.
 For more information, see [Configuring Technical Support for [!INCLUDE[prodlong](includes/prodlong.md)]](technical-support.md).

+## How does Microsoft handle database sizes?

+For [!INCLUDE [prodshort](developer/includes/prodshort.md)] online, there is a limit to how much data we allow each tenant to store in the database.
+If a tenant exceeds this limit, we contact the partner and work with them to reduce the size of the data.

+The limit for the size of each tenant's data in [!INCLUDE [prodshort](developer/includes/prodshort.md)] is currently set to 80 GB.

 ## See Also